Australian Grown Black Sunflower Microgreen Seeds

 Tray Method

-- Add 2–3 cm of soil or coir peat to the tray and flatten it.
+- Add 2–3 cm of soil or coir peat to the tray and flatten the surface.

-- Press them into the surface and mist lightly.
+- Press seeds gently into the surface and mist lightly.

 Blackout Stage

-Cover the tray with another tray or lid and keep it in a dark spot with airflow.
-Water once or twice a day.
-In 4–5 days, the shoots will start to lift the lid—this means it’s time to uncover them.
+Cover the tray with another tray or lid and place it in a dark, well-ventilated area.
+Water lightly once or twice daily.
+After 4–5 days, the shoots will begin lifting the cover, which means they are ready for light exposure.

 Light & Harvest

 Move the tray into sunlight or under a grow light.
-Mist twice daily, but don’t overwater.
-Harvest in 7–14 days when the shoots are 8–12 cm tall.
-Cut just above the soil with clean scissors.
+Mist twice daily while avoiding overwatering.
+Harvest after 7–14 days when shoots reach 8–12 cm tall.
+Cut just above the soil line using clean scissors.

 Tips for Success

-- Clean trays and tools after each use.
+- Clean trays and tools thoroughly between each crop

-- Use a fan or grow in a well-ventilated space.
+- Use a fan or grow in a well-ventilated space for strong airflow

 Need Help?